Top 10 Virtual Credit & Debit cards for EU residents 2022

 Using A Virtual Card To Pay Is Safer Than Using Your Physical Card

-This is my favorite reason for using a VCC.
-The online card is a randomized number that prevents any of your bank account data from being shared with vendors.
+This is my favourite reason for using a VCC.
+An online card is a randomized number that prevents any of your bank account data from being shared with vendors.

-Venders traditionally have access to your billing address, name, credit card number and credit card security code.
-With a VCC, none of this information (besides the randomized numbers of your VCC) are offered to merchants.
+Venders traditionally have access to your billing address, name, credit card number, and credit card security code.
+With a VCC, none of this information (besides the randomized numbers of your VCC) is offered to merchants.
 This prevents any identity and credit card theft.

 Limits are easier to set than those of normal credit cards